-- The implementation of a fuel bladder system at its Thorn Project that resulted in 28 fewer flights (5,560km) and eliminated the need for 564 45-gallon drums and not only has it significantly reduced the potential for fuel spills but saved a combined total of \$191,580 in flight and metal drum cost. - First Nations employees, contractors, and management accounted for 10.35% of the seasonal workforce. - Female-identifying employees, contractors, and management accounted for 20.69% of the seasonal and full-time workforce. - 11.42% of Brixton Metals contracts are with First Nation joint ventures or direct partnerships.
+- The implementation of a fuel bladder system at its Thorn Project resulted in 28 fewer flights (5,560km) and eliminated the need for 564 forty-five-gallon drums and not only has it significantly reduced the potential for fuel spills, lowered the project's carbon footprint and saved a combined total of \$191,580 in flight and metal drum cost. - First Nations employees, contractors, and management accounted for 10.35% of the seasonal workforce. - Female-identifying employees, contractors, and management accounted for 20.69% of the seasonal and full-time workforce. - 11.42% of Brixton Metals contracts are with First Nation joint ventures or direct partnerships.